alipman88/al-fpf-mobile/README.md

 Install [Android Studio](https://developer.android.com/studio).

-Install OpenJDK 11:
+Install OpenJDK 17:

 ```
 brew tap homebrew/cask-versions
-brew install --cask zulu11
+brew install --cask zulu17
 ```

+Launch Android studio.
+When asked to open a project, open fpf-mobile/android (not the project's root directory) – this enables Android Studio's built-in tools (like the Logcat debugger) to function.

-Launch Android studio, and install the latest SDK version & SDK Tools.
+Install the latest SDK version & SDK Tools.
 See `android/build.gradle` for the currently supported SDK versions.

-Ensure JDK 11 is used if running the app from within Android Studio:
+Ensure JDK 17 is used if running the app from within Android Studio:
 Android Studio > Preferences > Build, Execution, Deployment > Build Tools > Gradle > Gradle JDK

 Add to your `.bash_profile` or `.bashrc`: